JetBrains/skills/README.md

 | Anthropic | [`webapp-testing`](./webapp-testing) | [anthropics/skills](https://github.com/anthropics/skills) |
 | Anthropic | [`xlsx`](./xlsx) | [anthropics/skills](https://github.com/anthropics/skills) |
 | OpenAI | [`yeet`](./yeet) | [openai/skills](https://github.com/openai/skills) |

+## Disclaimer
+These skills are provided for demonstration and educational purposes only.
+While some of these capabilities may be available in JetBrains IDEs, the implementations and behaviors provided by agents may differ from what is shown here.
+These skills are intended to illustrate patterns and possibilities.
+Always test them thoroughly in your own environment before relying on them for critical tasks.